baxi099/django-lab/Lab_8/readme.md

 **Extension-2**

-- Add necessary css / bootstrap to the tempaltes to make it attractive.
+- Add necessary bootstrap elements to the tempaltes to make it attractive.

 **Extension-3**